TiCaLiBrO/Trillidium/README.md

 if a = b
 then c

-here, normally, c would just be a variable whose value is returned into the void (causing a redundancy error).
+Here, normally, c would just be a variable whose value is returned into the void (causing a redundancy error).
-However, for conditionals like if and unless; if there is a value that's returned into the void, it's actually returned back to the if statement itself.
+However, for conditionals like if and unless, if there is a value that's returned into the void, it's actually returned to the if statement itself.
 This way, you can have:
 a = if b = c then True else False
 Normally, True and False would be returned to no object, but because they belong to an if block, they're returned to it instead.